outsmartchad/solana-trading-cli/README.md

 ### Prerequisites 🚨

-0. we have added a .env.copy file in src/helpers/.env.copy for you to follow and paste your keys to the code.
+0. we have added a .env.copy file in src/helpers/.env.copy for you to follow and paste your keys to the code (specify the custom jito fee if you need).
 1. Add your mainnet wallet secret key, devnet wallet secret key (optional), RPC endpoint(must) and shyft api key(if you need to add/remove liquidity to liq pool on raydium)
 2. change the .env.copy file to .env
 3. in src/helpers/config.js, please copy and fill in your .env path.